SCRA State Laws: Comprehensive Guide for Legal Compliance

 Ohio Rev. Code Ann. §§ 5919.29, 5923.12

-Note: In September 2021, The Fairfax County Court of Common Pleas held that Section 1343.0311 of the Ohio State version of SCRA does not apply to residential mortgages because they are not “goods or services.”
+Note: In September 2021, The Fairfax County Court of Common Pleas held that Section 1343.0311 of the Ohio State version of SCRA doesn’t apply to residential mortgages because they’re not “goods or services.”
 The appeal was dismissed as untimely—Troy Cihan v.
 PHH Mortgage Corporation, Case No. 19CV733 (Sept.
 10, 2021).

 Oklahoma